twege/twege.github.io/index.md

 * Can hardly remember the whole Conan movie from ancient times.
 * How many people did he kill ...?
 * So do like him as well!

+Have nice last words to your adversaries:
+> Hasta la vista, Baby!